janosimas/notes/C++/vscode/vscode.md

 ### [C/C++ (Microsoft)](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)

   The **Microsoft** extension is the minimum one need to use C++.
-  It works fairly well but you'll need some work to set it up properly for anything more than a "folder project".
+  It works well but you'll need to set it up for anything more than a "folder project".

   You should create a configuration file with the `C\C++: Edit configurations` command.
 For more information about the configuration check the official [documentation](https://code.visualstudio.com/docs/cpp/config-msvc).